 Go Green … with your decorations

-When big cities host a St. Patrick’s Day parade, the yellow lines in the road are tinted green and so is the water along the parade route.
+When large cities host a St. Patrick’s Day parade, the city goes green.
+Yellow traffic lines are tinted green and, in the case of the Chicago River, the water along the parade route is dyed green.

 You (hopefully) don’t have a river running through your living room, but you do have a mantle that’s looking for some love.